Homo Economicus or Behavioral Economics

 Incentives and Cognitive Overload

-Economist Paul Ormerod has argued, “An economist can no longer be said to have a good training in economics if he or she is not familiar with the main themes of behavioural economics.”
-In a modern networked economy dominated by knowledge, information services and digital transformation where networks are vitally important, it is better to use and implement ideas drawn from behavioural economics.
-It is exactly here that we need to look at how behaviour and expected behaviour align or not align.
+Economist Paul Ormerod has argued, “An economist can no longer be said to have a good training in economics if he or she is not familiar with the main themes of behavioral economics.”
+In a modern networked economy dominated by knowledge, information services and digital transformation where networks are vitally important, it is better to use and implement ideas drawn from behavioral economics.
+It is exactly here that we need to look at how behavior and expected behavior align or not align.
 It is here that we are up against resistance when we work with customers or in approaching prospects.
 Our science-backed methodology can take on vested interests or build bridges where they are needed.
 We should also draw on new ideas from other subjects.
-For example, we are gaining more expertise in understanding neuro-economics – how our brain processes decisions and the limitations that our neuro-system imposes on our choices.
+For example, we are gaining more expertise in understanding neuro-economics – how our brain processes decisions and the limitations that our neural systems impose on our choices.

 If you want to learn more about these behavioral insights and cognitive biases, take a look at our blog!